 - Tender, swollen breasts.
 Early in pregnancy hormonal changes might make your breasts sensitive and sore.
 The discomfort will likely decrease after a few weeks as your body adjusts to hormonal changes.

 - Nausea with or without vomiting.
 Morning sickness, which can occur at any time of the day or night, often begins one to two months after you become pregnant.
 However, some women feel nausea earlier and some never experience it.
 While the cause of nausea during pregnancy isn't clear, pregnancy hormones likely play a role.

 - Increased urination.
 You might find yourself urinating more often than usual.
 The amount of blood in your body increases during pregnancy, causing your kidneys to process extra fluid that ends up in your bladder.

-Other pregnancy signs and symptoms
+Other signs and symptoms of pregnancy

 Other less obvious signs and symptoms of pregnancy that you might experience during the first trimester include: